 This course provides a practical introduction to investigation and design techniques in water engineering.
 The emphasis is on a realistic problem requiring investigation of several options in a multi-objective context and conceptual design.
 The problem is set by a practicing engineer.

-1. Develop basic investigation and conceptual design skills in a multi-objective, multi-option problem framework.
+1. Demonstrate basic investigation and conceptual design skills in a multi-objective, multi-option problem framework.

 2. Apply research and design skills acquired in earlier courses to solve design problems.

 3. Work as part of a design team.

 4. Communicate and interact at a professional level.

 Investigation of a range of water engineering options in a multi-objective context; hydrologic analysis; conceptual hydraulic/water resources design.